Image

 Using Your Bitcoin Wallet

 To receive bitcoin, share your public address.
 This is typically obtained by selecting the “Receive” option in your wallet.
 To send bitcoin, use your wallet to input the recipient’s address and the amount, by selecting the “Send” option in your wallet.
 Regularly monitor your transactions and balance for unauthorized activity.
-You can learn more about setting up and using your first wallet here.
+Check out this article to learn more about setting up and using your first wallet.

 Security Measures